robinrojh/tp/docs/UserGuide.md

 **Format:** `addProc <CLIENT INDEX> i/INFORMATION c/COST d/DATE_TIME`
 - `addProc` refers to the command of adding a Procedure to the Client at the specified index.
 - `<CLIENT INDEX>` refers to the index number shown in the displayed Client list.
 The index **must be** a positive integer 1, 2, 3, …
-- `INFORMATION` refers to the tasks or problems that need to be addressed to the Client’s business site.
+- `INFORMATION` refers to the tasks or problems that need to be addressed on the Client’s business site.
 - `COST` is the cost required for the Procedure.
 - `DATE_TIME` is the date and time that the Procedure takes place.
 It accepts inputs in the form of `dd/MM/YYYY HH:MM`, e.g. 20/03/2022 11:30.
 - A new Procedure will be auto-sorted based on the date when the Procedure takes place, in ascending order.